kardoj/eon/README.md

 `eon add 12 14 "Improving stability"` - creates a new entry in `eondata/entries/2017/6/10.txt` using the date and project from the configuration file.

+`eon add 25.05.2017 "eon" 22.30 23.30 "Improving stability"` - creates a new entry similarly to the shorter `add` command but uses the supplied date and project.

 ### In the making

-`eon add 25.05.2017 "eon" 22.30 23.30 "Improving stability"` - creates a new entry similarly to the shorter `add` command but uses the supplied date and project.
+`eon updateproject <project_id|project_name|"multi word project name"> <new_name>` - Updates project name.

+Tracking project usage.
+Additional column with usage count for project which is updated accordingly when adding a new entry or removing an existing one.

+`eon deleteproject <project_id|project_name|"multi word project name">` - Deletes the project if the project is not in use.